-This pit contains very little vegetation, topsoil and overburden, and the pit can be prepared for mining extraction within a few weeks upon receiving aggregate orders.
-Access to the Logan River Pit is provided via an existing county winter road that runs through the site.
+This pit contains very little vegetation, topsoil and overburden, and could be prepared for mining extraction within a few weeks upon receiving aggregate orders.
+Access to the Logan Pit is provided via an existing county winter road that runs through the site.
 Aggregate from this pit will be supplied primarily to oil sands and government infrastructure projects in the area.

 The Corporation is in discussions with prospective customers in the Conklin, Alberta area for aggregates delivery during January through March 2012.
-During the fourth quarter of 2011, the Corporation aims to clear area to prepare the site for gravel extraction.
+The Corporation intends to strip a portion of this area during the fourth quarter of 2011 to prepare the site for gravel extraction.
 This pit will be suitable for winter haul only.